-- is guilty of serious foul play - \bullet is guilty of violent conduct - spits at an opponent or any other person - denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area) - denies an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offence punishable by a free kick or a penalty kick - $\bullet\,$ uses offensive, insulting or abusive language - receives a second caution in the same match
+- is guilty of serious foul play - is guilty of violent conduct - spits at an opponent or any other person - denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area) - denies an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offence punishable by a free kick or a penalty kick - $\bullet\,$ uses offensive, insulting or abusive language - receives a second caution in the same match

-RoboCup RoboCup Changes and Comments RC-12.6.1: A player is temporarily sent off the field after any of its team members or Temporary robots receives a second yellow card.
+R oboCup RoboCup Changes and Comments RC-12.6.1: A player is temporarily sent off the field after any of its team members or Temporary robots receives a second yellow card.
 If the second yellow card is given to a Sent-Off player, this player must be removed.
 If the second yellow card is given to a team member, the team may choose which player is to be removed.
 The player may return to the game on the next game interrupt, but no less than 2 minutes after being temporarily sent off.
 The counting of the yellow cards is reset after a player is given a 2 minutes off penalty.

-RoboCup Changes and Comments A robot player or human team member is shown the red card and sent off for the remainder of the game if it commits any of the following offences: • is guilty of serious foul play, especially when exhibiting behaviour considered to be reckless and rude, or presenting a threat to other robots, human team members, the referees, and the audience • spits at an opponent or any other person • denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this applies only to human team members) • is guilty of violent conduct • uses offensive, insulting or abusive language • crashes at high speed with the field safety boundary or Goal causing substantial damages on it • crashes at high speed with any other robot causing visible and substantial damage on it
+RoboCup RoboCup Changes and Comments RC-12.6.2: Sending-Off A robot player or human team member is shown the red card and sent off for the remainder of the game if it commits any of the following offences: Offences • is guilty of serious foul play, especially when exhibiting behaviour considered to be reckless and rude, or presenting a threat to other robots, human team members, the referees, and the audience • spits at an opponent or any other person • denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this applies only to human team members) • is guilty of violent conduct • uses offensive, insulting or abusive language • crashes at high speed with the field safety boundary or Goal causing substantial damages on it • crashes at high speed with any other robot causing visible and substantial damage on it • its team is punished with a third "2 minutes off" penalty